CitrineInformatics/gemd-docs/CONTRIBUTING.md

    * Table rows have to be crammed into a single line
    * One sentence can be spread over multiple source lines if it is long

+## Deploying docs to Github Pages Site

+We're currently using TravisCI to deploy to Github Pages.
+To update the GH_SECRET_TOKEN environment variable referenced in the `.travis.yml` file, follow the [TravisCI documentation] (https://docs.travis-ci.com/user/deployment/pages/).
+Only master docs can be deployed to the documentation site.

 ## Building the Docs Locally

 Built with [mkdocs](https://www.mkdocs.org/#mkdocs)